habeebsait/attendance_app/README.md

-Here’s a detailed and interesting README.md template for your GitHub project:

 Student Attendance Tracker and Time Manager

 A powerful and user-friendly application designed to help students stay on top of their attendance, optimize their time, and make it to college on time.
 Say goodbye to attendance worries and unplanned mornings! 🚀